-C-OG4.2c
+C-OG4.2d

-(C-OG4.2c) Indicate which targets reported in C4.1a/b incorporate methane emissions, or if you do not have a methane-specific emissions reduction target for your oil and gas activities, please explain why not and forecast how your methane emissions will change over the next five years.
+(C-OG4.2d) Indicate which targets reported in C4.1a/b incorporate methane emissions, or if you do not have a methane-specific emissions reduction target for your oil and gas activities, please explain why not and forecast how your methane emissions will change over the next five years.

 Baytex's corporate emission intensity reduction target is based on tonnes of CO2e per throughput boe and will result in a significant corresponding reduction in methane emissions.
 The Viking methane mitigation project is specifically targeted at reducing methane emissions.
+Baytex tracks its emissions reduction progress holistically in terms of CO2 equivalence.
+Methane is an important contributor to the company's GHG emissions profile which is monitored and tracked.
+However, the company does not currently set targets in terms of methane specific reduction.